-To view available jobs, students must first register.
-Registration for the web-based job board is simple, just go to student resources and scroll down to Career and Student Employment Services.
-Choose student employees then select student employment process.
-Once in the page, click on "full-time/part-time job posting" and complete the registration.
-In order to view the positions, you must provide a valid e-mail address that you check on a regular basis.
-Just follow the instructions to complete your registration.
-Should you require more information or assistance, send an e-mail to studentjobs@centralaz.edu or call 520-494-5424 or 1-800-237-9814, ext.
-5424.
+In order to view and apply for the available positions, students must first register.
+Registration for the job board is simple!
+On the CAC website, under the "current student" tab, scroll down and select "Career & Student Employment Services".
+Once in the page, click on "post a job/find a job" and complete the appropriate registration.
+When completing the registration, please use your student email or one that you check on a regular basis.
+Should you require more information or assistance, call 520-494-5428..